Abandoned & Little-Known Airfields:

 which encompassed the Fort Wolters helicopter flight training complex.

-A circa 2001-2005 USGS aerial photo looking east along the remains of the Fort Wolters heliport.
+A 2023 photo looking east at the remains of the Fort Wolters heliport.

 See also: